wiktorpiela/data_analysis/election_2020_supplement.md

 is visible only in really large cities, with more than 100,000 inhabitants, there Duda got much less votes than his opponent.
-In small, regular and even large cities to 100,000 difference is impossible to notice any advantage and and there was no dominant candidate.
+In small, regular and even large cities to 100,000 difference is impossible to notice any advantage and there was no dominant candidate.

 # Population of poviats and support for candidates